Office of International Education & Development

 - Coverage available in the U.S. and have a physical U.S. based office (cannot be a company located outside of the United States)

-Students have the first 3 weeks of each term to turn in the waiver documents to Ambre Plahn in the International Students and Scholars Affairs office.
+Students have the three weeks of each term to turn in the waiver documents to Qin Ma in the Office of International Education & Development Office.
 If the plan is comparable to the WOU insurance plan and meets all of the requirements above, then the petition to waive the WOU policy will be approved and the student will be given a refund for that term.
 If the policy does not meet any of the above requirements or if the form is submitted after the term deadline, the petition will be denied and the student will be required to purchase the WOU international insurance plan for that term.

 Deadlines to submit the waiver request each term are: